BornToBeRoot/NETworkManager/docs/Changelog/next-release.md

   - Support for Remote Desktop Gateway server has been added [#2108](https://github.com/BornToBeRoot/NETworkManager/pull/2108){:target="\_blank"}
 - SNMP
   - SNMP query can now be canceled (It's supported by the library now) [#2124](https://github.com/BornToBeRoot/NETworkManager/pull/2124){:target="\_blank"}
+  - Common OID profiles have been added.
+You can now select a profile and the OID will be automatically filled in (similar to the port profiles). [#2167](https://github.com/BornToBeRoot/NETworkManager/pull/2167){:target="\_blank"}

 ## Improvements
 - WiFi